 The German legal framework: The covered bonds are governed by the German Pfandbrief Act.
-There are a number of strengths in the German Pfandbrief legislation, including, inter alia:2
+There are a number of strengths in the German Pfandbrief legislation, including, inter alia.2

-- Winder the terms of the German legislation, the issuer is regulated and supervised by the Financial Supervisory Authority of Germany (Bundesanstalt für Finanzdienstleistungsaufsicht or BaFin). - " If the issuer becomes insolvent, the covered bondholder will have priority claims over a pool of assets (cover pool).
+- " Under the terms of the German legislation, the issuer is regulated and supervised by the Financial Supervisory Authority of Germany (Bundesanstalt für Finanzdienstleistungsaufsicht or BaFin). - " If the issuer becomes insolvent, the covered bondholder will have priority claims over a pool of assets (cover pool).

 - The Pfandbrief Act sets out strict eligibility criteria for cover pool assets.
-As a rule, claims directly against sovereigns or regional or local governments, and loans to or other claims against entities guaranteed by them, are eligible assets for Öffentliche Pfandbriefe. - The issuer must maintain a minimum 2% stressed PV OC at all times. - The issuer must cover potential liquidity gaps over the next 180 days between payments expected to be received under the cover pool assets and payments due under the outstanding covered bonds. - " A cover pool monitor (Treuhänder) is responsible for monitoring various cover pool operations.
+Eligible assets for Hypothekenpfandbriefe are mortgage loans backed by commercial and residential properties. - " The issuer must maintain a minimum 2% stressed PV OC at all times. - The issuer must cover potential liquidity gaps over the next 180 days between payments expected to be received under the cover pool assets and payments due under the outstanding covered bonds. - " A cover pool monitor (Treuhänder) is responsible for monitoring various cover pool operations.